salmansamson/cytkit/README.md

 - Write complete documentation for 3D printing, assembly, alignment and maintenance
 - Provide electronics PCBs and connectors
 - Provide software (embedded and host PC)
+- Provide kits on demand
-- Build a business to provide kits on demand and make this project rewarding for collaborators
+- Build a business to make this project rewarding for collaborators